the1lab/1lab/src/1Lab/Type/Sigma.lagda.md

 ## Paths in subtypes

 When `P` is a family of propositions, it is sound to regard `Σ[ x ∈ A ] (P x)` as a _subtype_ of `A`.
-This is because equality in the subtype is characterised uniquely by equality of the first projections:
+This is because identification in the subtype is characterised uniquely by identification of the first
+projections:

 ```agda
 Σ≡Prop : {B : A → Type ℓ}